faisal2754/Web-Data-Labelling/meetings.md

 ## Daily Scrum Meeting 16th April 2021 9:30

 Aharon Cohen (Frontend):
-- Tasks completed yesterday: Learnt about Github Issues and helped edit backlog
+- Tasks completed yesterday: Worked on the "create a job" page and added various elements to it.
-- Tasks for the day: Front end meet to assign backlog items and work on ‘Create Job’ page
+- Tasks for the day: Continue working on “create a job” page.
 - Impediments: Other subject deadlines due

 Langiwe Mwale (Frontend):